 University of New South Wales

-The University of New South Wales (a member of the U21 network) is a world class research university with a reputation for being the leading international university in Australia.
-UNSW is consistently ranked in the top 2 Australian universities for Learning and Teaching Performance and has recently been ranked as 45th in the world by the Times Higher Education.
+- Consistently ranked in the top 2 Australian universities for Learning and Teaching Performance and has recently been ranked as 45th in the world by the Times Higher Education

-The main campus is situated on 38 hectares at Kensington, an inner south-eastern suburb of Sydney about 20 minutes drive from both the central business district and the airport.
-UNSW is also located about 2 kilometres from Sydney’s famous beaches, Coogee and Bondi.
-The University has two smaller campuses; Paddington campus (devoted entirely to the College of Fine Arts); and the University College (Faculty of Military Studies) in Canberra.
+- Main campus is situated on 38 hectares at Kensington, an inner south-eastern suburb of Sydney about 20 minutes drive from both the central business district and the airport

 Partner university's areas of study

 - Students from countries where English is not the language of instruction will need to supply proof of competence in English (an IELTS or TOEFL test completed within the last 2 years) with their exchange application

 Who can go?

 - Exchange students can take coursework in most areas of study.
 Students must have a 70% cumulative average to attend this partnership

 - UNSW semester 1: End of February to End of June

 - UNSW semester 2: Mid-July to End of November